 One of Cloudflare’s main defenses is fingerprinting.
 It checks technical details like browser headers, TLS settings, and how JavaScript runs.
 If something doesn’t match normal browser parameters, it will flag your request.

-Fortunately, our API implements many techniques that know how to Bypass Bot Detection, like browser emulation and automatic management of proxy connections.
+Fortunately, our API implements techniques designed to bypass common bot detection systems, including browser emulation and automatic proxy rotation.
 By implementing our tools and applying available parameters, you will be able to bypass many anti-bot systems.

 Common Mistakes Developers Make